Last updated on 6/5/2023

 Where to get at-home tests

-- Buy a test and get reimbursed by insurance: At-home test kits are also available at retail locations, pharmacies and online.
+- Buy a test at a pharmacy or get one from you health care provider: At-home test kits are available at retail locations, pharmacies and online.
 You get two tests for about $25.
-Insurance companies are required to reimburse you for up to eight tests a month.
-Check with your insurer to see if they have an agreement with retailers.
-Keep your receipts as you may need to send these in to get reimbursed.
+After May 11, 2023 insurers are no longer required to reimburse for at-home tests.
+Please check with your insurer to find out if they will provide at-home tests or reimburse you for purchasing one.